pawankalra2/Students-API-RestAssured-Cucumber/README.md

 ## Can be Run Locally on Window/Linux/Mac
 Prerequisite : Java ,Maven should be installed .

-- git clone  or download Zip
+- git clone https://github.com/pawankalra2/Students-API-RestAssured-Cucumber.git or download Zip
-- cd
+- cd Students-API-RestAssured-Cucumber
-- Run Java executable Jar by command "java -jar studentmgmt-0.0.1-SNAPSHOT.jar"
+- Run Java executable Jar by command "java -jar studentmgmt-0.0.1-SNAPSHOT.jar" to run API .(Pre requisite)
 - mvn clean install
 The above command will download all dependencies and run all the tests based on cucumber tags present in runner->runCucumberTest (ex @SmokeTest)
 - Set of test with similar feature tags can be run using the maven command "mvn test verify -Dcucumber.options="--tags @SmokeTest"